‘Teen Mom 2’s Kailyn Lowry Shares Pregnancy Glow

-25-year-old Kailyn Lowry, star of MTV’s hit show Teen Mom 2, and mother to two boys, shocked fans of her show when she announced she was pregnant in the middle of her divorce from ex Javi Marroquin.
+Kailyn Lowry, 25, star of MTV’s hit show Teen Mom 2, and mother to two boys, shocked fans of her show when she announced she was pregnant in the middle of her divorce from ex Javi Marroquin.
 And what’s more, Kailyn Lowry revealed that Javi is not the father of baby #3.

-Since then, she has kept her lips sealed over who is the father of her child, and has stated that she has protected his identity because she isn’t sure how involved he plans to be in their child’s life.
-Kailyn Lowry has also stated that she is definitely not in a relationship with Baby Daddy #3.
+Since then, she has kept her lips sealed over who is the father of her child and has stated that she has protected his identity because she isn’t sure how involved he plans to be in their child’s life.
+Kailyn Lowry has also stated that she is definitely not in a relationship with Baby Daddy No. 3.
 Fans suspect, however, that she will spill the tea in the new tell-all book she’s already inked a deal for, which might reveal to fans all of the baby daddy drama they’ve been dying to hear.

 Despite the uncertain paternity of Lowry’s child, she is still incredibly happy to bring her new baby into the world.
 Kailyn let her fans know in a series of tweets that just because she was on her own didn’t mean she wasn’t glowing and incredibly excited to meet her new addition.